The 50 Most Beloved TV Couples of All Time

 So, when the dessert connoisseur's childhood crush, Chuck, was murdered, he brought her back to life.
 But in order for her to stay alive, they couldn't have any physical contact.
 The two fell in love all over again, utilizing their imaginations to show their affection for each other.
 This intricate plot setup gifted viewers with one incredible smooch through plastic wrap, a moment that ended up on TVLine’s roundup of the Best Kisses in TV History.

 Jane and Michael, Jane the Virgin

 Even though the titular character shines with Rafael (Justin Baldoni), there’s no denying the magic that was Jane (Gina Rodriguez) and Michael (Brett Dier).
 This love triangle at the center of Jane the Virgin nearly gave us whiplash going back-and-forth between two endgame-worthy dudes.

-While Jane is with Rafael in the show’s final season, the starry-eyed writer originally chose to marry Michael—before he died and later came back to life, that is.
+While Jane partnered up with Rafael in the end, the starry-eyed writer originally chose to marry Michael—before he died and later came back to life, that is.
 While their ferris wheel kiss was aww-worthy, their wedding packed an emotional punch that made fans go through an entire box of tissues (or two).
 Michael delivered his vows in Spanish (thanks to help from Jane’s abuela), a move that cemented him as the TV crush to end all TV crushes.
-They may not have ended up together, but their love story is one we’ll never forget.
+They may not have ended up together, but their love story is one we'll never forget.